Understanding rewarded video ads: Best practices and insights

 5. Boost in-app purchases with rewarded video ads

 Marketers can use rewarded video ads to promote in-app purchases.
-This ad format gives many users who would not have made an in-app purchase access to a superior experience, encouraging them to make future purchases.
-According to IronSource, users who have received a reward for watching a video ad are six times more likely to make in-app purchases.
+This ad format gives many users who would not have made an in-app purchase access to a superior experience, encouraging them to spend money in the future.
 Marketing Dive found that users spend more than four times as much on in-app purchases after watching a rewarded ad.
 For this reason, you should use rewarded video ads as an opportunity to give users a taste of your most effective in-app purchases.

 6. Give unexpected rewards to users

-Marketers should also consider offering mystery rewards for watching rewarded video ads.
+While the relevancy of the reward on offer is important, marketers should also consider offering mystery rewards for watching rewarded video ads.
 For example, once a user has watched a video you can display multiple treasure chests and prompt them to select which one to unlock.
-This can offer a more satisfying user experience by building suspense and increasing satisfaction when a high-value reward is unlocked.
+This can offer a more engaging user experience by building suspense and increasing satisfaction when a high-value reward is unlocked.
 If a user wants a specific prize, they might be willing to watch several ads to achieve their aim.
+This is another element to test and learn from, eventually giving you the data you need to maximize the impact and engagement rates of your rewarded video ads.

 7. Segment users

 It is essential to segment users into different audience groups depending on user behavior.
 For rewarded video ads, this includes segmenting users based on how often they are using your app.
-You can offer users that are frequently using your app less valuable rewards because they are more likely to remain engaged.
+You can offer frequent app users less valuable rewards because they are more likely to remain engaged.
 Boosts to enhance what they have already purchased may be an effective way to encourage more in-app purchases.
 For users who infrequently use your app, a high-value reward may encourage them to play more often and start making in-app purchases.

 8. Use advertising filters

 Improve the user experience by only showing ads based on your users’ interests.
 For example, suppose you have a language learning app.
 In that case, travel and tourism ads may be particularly well-suited for your audience.
-Filtering the types of ads you want to show users is also a great way to ensure their time is respected.
+Filtering the types of ads you want to show users is also a great way to ensure their time is respected, and engagements are of the highest quality

 9. Mediate ads from third-party ad networks